williamjroche/Autonomous_drone/README.md

 # Autonomous Drone

+This is an **Autonomous Drone** project that uses **computer vision** for flight with a **radio-transmission override**.
+The repository contains two main subsystems:

+- **Flight Controller**
+- **Flight Computer**

-This is an Autonomous Drone that uses Computer vision to fly with radio transmission override.
-This GitHub repo has two main file systems, a flight controller file system and flight computer.
-This is an ongoing project and the flight controller is currently in development.
+This is an **ongoing project**, and the flight controller is still in development.

+---

-Flight Controller:
+## Flight Controller

-- Connects to IMU and adjusts motor speed for flight stability using PID control
+- Connects to the IMU and adjusts motor speed for flight stability using PID control
 - Implements PID control (a feedback control system that continuously adjusts an output to reach a target value)
-- Holds main motor control software
+- Runs the main motor-control software
-- Custom Transmitter/Receiver interface program
+- Includes a custom transmitter/receiver interface program

+---

-Flight Computer:
+## Flight Computer

-- Uses ROS2 for giving commands to the flight controller based on computer vision input
+- Uses **ROS2** to send commands to the flight controller based on computer-vision input
-- Holds main computer vision software
+- Contains main computer-vision software
-- Interfaces with camera
+- Interfaces directly with the onboard camera

+---

-Drone Frame:
+## Drone Frame

-- Modified STL's I found online, made to be 3D printed using PLA
+- Modified STL files sourced online and optimized for **3D printing in PLA**
-- All screw holes are designed for M3 scews, holes are not threaded so use nuts
+- All screw holes intended for **M3 screws** (not pre-threaded — use nuts)
-- Due to 3D printer tolerences, some holes may not work with M3 scews, in that case I've used M2 screws with nut and lock washer
+- Due to 3D-printer tolerances, some holes may require **M2 screws with nut and lock washer**
-- Make sure all screws are as tight as you can get them or you will lose strength in the frame
+- Ensure all screws are tightened **as much as possible** to avoid structural weakness

+---

-Dual Power Supply PCB:
+## Dual Power Supply PCB

-- Power supply board for flight controller power
+- Provides regulated power for the flight controller
-- Uses PDB 12v pins as an input
+- Uses **PDB 12V pins** as input
-- 5v output goes to VSYS (Pin 39) on raspberry pi pico
+- **5V output** connects to **VSYS (Pin 39)** on the Raspberry Pi Pico
-- Includes 5v and 3.3v output for versatility
+- Includes both **5V and 3.3V outputs** for versatility
-- KiCad files included since it is free and anyone can use these files
-- Gerber files, BOM, and Pick and Place files included if you just want to directly upload and buy
-  - Note: I used JLCPCB and only had them assemble the SMD components
+- **KiCad files included** for open access
+- **Gerber, BOM, and Pick-and-Place files** included for quick ordering
+  - *Designed for JLCPCB with SMD-only assembly*

+---

-How to use:
+## How to Use

-*This repo is best used as a guide for making your own custom autonomous drone, considering the implementation is very specific to the materials I am using*
+*This repo is best used as a guide for building your own custom autonomous drone, as the implementation is specific to the materials used.*

-- All files in "Flight Controller" should be downloaded to a Raspberry Pi Pico running the latest micropython
+- Upload all files in the **Flight Controller** folder to a **Raspberry Pi Pico** running the latest Micropython
-- Use GPIO pins listed in "esc_control.py" and "controller_input.py" or change the values in the code to your needs
+- Follow the GPIO mappings in `esc_control.py` and `controller_input.py`, or adjust as needed
-- Ensure the BLDC motors that are next to each other rotate in different directions
+- Ensure BLDC motors adjacent to each other rotate in **opposite directions**
-- [Directions for Flight Computer are a work in progress]
+- *Flight Computer instructions are still in progress*
 My progress so far: